 Mr. Hummel wrote dance music and vocal arrangements for Shirley MacLaine's concert evening entitled Out There Tonight which toured America for over a year, and he arranged music for Liza Minnelli in HBO's Liza At The Palladium.
 He has also written arrangements for Ringling Brothers, and Barnum & Bailey Circus.

-Mark Hummel has had the great pleasure of collaborating and writing dance music with numerous, award-winning choreographers including Jonathan Butterell, Jeff Calhoun, Warren Carlyle, Christopher Chadman, Wayne Cilento, A.C.
-Ciulla, Grover Dale, Graciela Daniele, Marguerite Derricks, Ron Field, Conner Gallagher, Christopher Gattelli, Peter Gennaro, Linda Haberman, Alan Johnson, Joe Layton, Joey McKneely, Jerry Mitchell, Walter Painter, Ann Reinking, Josh Rhodes, Alex Sanchez, Michael Shawn, Anthony Van Laast, Lester Wilson and Dee Dee Woods.
+Mark Hummel has had the great pleasure of collaborating and writing dance music with numerous, award-winning choreographers including Chase Brock, Jonathan Butterell, Jeff Calhoun, Warren Carlyle, Christopher Chadman, Wayne Cilento, A.C.
+Ciulla, Grover Dale, Graciela Daniele, Marguerite Derricks, Ron Field, Conner Gallagher, Christopher Gattelli, Peter Gennaro, Linda Haberman, Alan Johnson, Joe Layton, Joey McKneely, Jerry Mitchell, Walter Painter, Ann Reinking, Josh Rhodes, Alex Sanchez, Michael Shawn, Anthony Van Laast, Lester Wilson and Dee Dee Wood.

 Mr. Hummel has conducted Bernadette Peters in concert at The Tonight Show starring Johnny Carson and with symphony orchestras.
 He also has created music with Tommy Tune, Barbara Cook, Donna Murphy, Amra-Faye Wright, Paul Sorvino, Donna McKechnie, Malcolm Gets, Rufus Wainwright, Joel Grey, Sam Harris, Brian Stokes Mitchell, Nell Carter, Helen Schneider, Phillip Officer, Stefanie Powers, and Marcia Lewis.